ingmapping/openstreets-nl-tilemill/README.md

 #### Download shapefiles and styles

-To download the shapefiles and styles into the layers sub-directory:
+To download the shapefiles and openstreets-nl styles into the layers sub-directory:

 ```
     wget https://ingmapping.com/openstreets-nl/openstreets-nl.zip
     unzip openstreets-nl
 ```

-or
+or for openstreets-nl-rd (projection EPSG:28892):

 ```